hayach2/FrenchOrFraud/backend/README.md

 npm install
 ```

-#### Step 2: Create your own .env file.
+#### Step 2: Create your own .env file
 An example .env.example file is provided for you to complete.

+#### Step 3: Create a database on your local mysql.
 You need to create a database on your local mysql.

-#### Step 3: Migrate the database
+#### Step 4: Migrate the database

 ```sh
 npx sequelize-cli db:migrate
 ```

-#### Step 4: Run the seeder to populate the FrenchVerbs table; We only have one seeder script that is designed to populate the FrenchVerbs table with data from a text file (verbs.txt).
+#### Step 5: Run the seeder to populate the FrenchVerbs table; We only have one seeder script that is designed to populate the FrenchVerbs table with data from a text file (verbs.txt).

 ```sh
 npx sequelize-cli db:seed:all
 ```

-#### Step 5: Finally, run the backend
+#### Step 6: Finally, run the backend

 ```sh
 npm start